Category: CROs

 Enrolling participants is one hurdle, but keeping them engaged through the end of a study is just as important.
 Dropouts create delays, add costs, and in some cases jeopardize the reliability of results.

-AI tools help CROs spot early signs of disengagement.
+AI CRO operations help CROs spot early signs of participant disengagement.
 For example, if a participant starts missing appointments or logs unusual health data, an AI system can alert coordinators to intervene quickly.
 Personalized communication strategies can also be adjusted in real time, giving people the support they need to stay with the study.

 Retention is not just a number on a report, it is about building trust.
 When participants feel supported, they are more likely to complete the study.
 AI gives CROs the insights to make that support consistent and proactive.